andrevferreiraa/andrevferreiraa/README.md

 <br />

 Hi, i'm [André](https://www.linkedin.com/in/andrevferreira/)!
 A full stack web developer and a freelance software engineer from Portugal.
 I'm also the founder of [Skillpick](https://skillpick.co).
-I've been coding for 7 years and I love to create elegant and beautiful things.
+I've been coding since 2012 and I love to create elegant and beautiful things.

 Feel free to reach out to [me](mailto:andrevferreiraa@gmail.com) for any freelancing gig!